Haaxor1689/MichelangeloUnity/README.md

 Extract provided [`.unitypackage`](https://github.com/Haaxor1689/MichelangeloUnity/releases/download/v1.0/MichelangeloUnity.unitypackage) into you project.
 This package uses dependencies [MessagePack](https://github.com/neuecc/MessagePack-CSharp) library, [RSG.Promise](https://github.com/Real-Serious-Games/C-Sharp-Promise) library.
 You can either use provided `.dll`s in `Michelangelo/Libs/` folder or install them yourself from NuGet using [NuGet for Unity](https://assetstore.unity.com/packages/tools/utilities/nuget-for-unity-104640) package.

+**NuGet**

+This package is also available through NuGet package manager and can be downloaded using [NuGet for Unity](https://assetstore.unity.com/packages/tools/utilities/nuget-for-unity-104640).
+Open editor tab **NuGet** and then select **Manage NuGet Packages**.
+Then search for **`MichelangeloUnity`** and select **Install**.

+> Currently there is a bug in NuGet for Unity, that it doesn't download NuGet packages targeted at .net 4.x.
+Because of this, MessagePack's source won't be downloaded correctly through the Unity's NuGet interface.
+This can be solved by installing the package from VisualStudio's NuGet manager and then moving downloaded packages from `{projectRoot}/Packages/` to `{projectRoot}/Assets/Packages/`.

 ## Quick Start

 After importing this package into your Unity project you should see a new tab in your editor called Michelangelo.
 In this tab you will find everything related to this package.